mango-matcha/GEE-Hack-a-thon--Group-1-/README.md

 - Report the state of forests in your group's protected area in a Markdown document

-# Challenge marking criteria
-- Challenge: The creation of a clear workflow with even division of tasks among team members and evidence of effective group work and collaborative coding.
-The use of JavaScript code in the Earth Engine code editor to conduct the analysis and mapping and R code to produce the data visualisations. - 25%

-- Creativity: The development of clear questions and predictions and an informative summary of results.
-The effective and creative presentation of results, figures, maps, any statistical analyses. - 25%

-- Reproducibility: Appropriate code and comments, clear interpretation of findings and professional presentation of your markdown document and repository. - 25%

-- Participation: Evidence of group work, leadership, project management, use of GitHub repository to carry out your work as a team.
-Indivudal contributions of all group members contributing to the final product. - 25%

 _Use this document as a template to fill in as you progress through the challenge._

 # Title